zacharek/labirynth-game/README.md

 Open http://localhost:3000

 ## Currently working on
-+ Adding interia to movement
++ Movement interia
 + Fixing animation not stopping when player velocity is 0
 + Proper scaling of character on different resolutions

 ## Upcoming features
 + New UI and textures
++ Adding instruction how to play to menu
++ Support for mobiles
 + Multiplayer Battle(will be possible to play on one computer with up to four players)
-+ Zooming Game field
++ Zoomable Game field
 + Sounds
-+ Adding instruction how to play to menu
-+ Support for mobiles